frankk00/chrisw/README.rst

 Settings
 ========

 Most settings can be config using the settings.py, and local_settings.py.
-You Should rewrite the options in local_settings.py in your production release.
+The options in local_settings.py are recommended to be changed in your production release.

 License
 =======